aidenbanuelos/Revenue-Retention-Analytics/README.md

 Synthetic dataset generated in Python with realistic patterns including usage decay before churn and payment recovery flags.

+## Sample Dataset

+The at-risk customer dataset used for Query 5 is included in the `/data` folder.

+`data/at_risk_customers_may_2024.csv`

+Contains 231 flagged active customers with the following fields:
+- `customer_id` — unique identifier
+- `company_name` — business name
+- `industry` — HVAC, roofing, plumbing, or electrical
+- `plan_tier` — Starter, Growth, or Pro
+- `avg_logins` — average monthly login count
+- `avg_features` — average features used per month
+- `open_tickets` — count of unresolved support tickets

+Use this dataset to reproduce the at-risk segmentation analysis or build on it further.

 ## Data Notes

 - January 2024 MRR excluded from trend chart, partial month at dataset boundary